clockworkengineer/MainSpring/readme.md

    </tbody>
 </table>

 There is currently a choice of two  SQL options available for storing the data; MySQL and SQLite (which is the default).
-A small source code change is needed in main.js to switch and also the MySQL database details and user credentials need to be edited into contact_mysql.js.
+A small source code change is needed in main.js to switch and also the MySQL database details and user credentials need to be specified by creating a file called login.json in the working directory that has contents

+{ "dbServer" : "", "dbUserName" : "", "dbPassword" : "", "databaseName" : "contacts_db"

-This example is still a work in progress and I intend to modify it as as when necessary i.e. If I find that its not quite RESTFUL and changes need to be made.
+This example is still a work in progress and I intend to modify it as and when necessary i.e. If I find that its not quite RESTFUL and changes need to be made.
 At present it doesn't use JQuery on the client side but that is one modification that is penciled in for the future along with using another database back-end like MongoDB.

 ## FastCGI C++ back-end ##

 As part of this project I have written a C++ FastCGI back-end program that slots into the server side as a replacement for the node.js solution.
-No build instruction are provided and it is left as an exercise to the reader to achieve.
+No build instructions are provided and it is left as an exercise to the reader to achieve.
 They  require the Boost C++ library for JSON parsing, MYSQL libraries and headers, FastCGI libraries and headers and the light weight logging package clog from GitHub.

 The program was built and tested out on a raspberry pi using the NGINX web server by copying the forms directory to the web server root and adding the following to the NGINX web server configuration file.